peterthorsteinson/Oumuamua/README.md

 **A blockcain-based persistent virtual world in a MMRPG (massively multiplayer role-playing game)**

 This is an open source project for story writers, graphic artists, musicians, voice over talent, and software programmers to contribute to an amazing new online game named Oumuamua.
-This project is located here: [https://github.com/peterthorsteinson/Oumuamua](https://github.com/peterthorsteinson/Oumuamua)
+The URL of this page is: [https://github.com/peterthorsteinson/Oumuamua](https://github.com/peterthorsteinson/Oumuamua)

 ![Oumuamua Architecture](https://github.com/peterthorsteinson/Oumuamua/blob/master/img/OumuamuaArchitecture.PNG?raw=true)